-The growth of the Grayson community at the turn of the century is contributed to the construction of the railroad in 1898.
+The Grayson community's growth at the turn of the century is contributed to the construction of the railroad in 1898.
 The L&L (Loganville and Lawrenceville) Railroad passed through with 2 stops in Grayson per day, carrying passengers, mail, animals, farm products, and other goods.
 The train tracks ran in an area by Britt Street, crossing over Highway 20.

-Initially, the train was operated by the Georgia, Carolina, and Northern Railway and purchased later by Seaboard Airline Railroad.
-There was a small passenger station built in the area of then Grayson School (currently Grayson Elementary) in the early 1900’s.
-Also located on Britt Street, still stands the Fertilizer and Cotton Warehouse and Warehouse for the Railroad.
-This building was built in the 1890's and used as a fertilizer warehouse by Mr. W. V. Brownlee and also stored cotton.
-It is near the site of the passenger depot for the railroad.
-It is the last building left in a once vital business section of Grayson where citizens gathered for commerce, including the Grayson Cotton Gin was located across the intersection towards Grayson-Lawrenceville Hwy.
+There was a small passenger station built in the area of the then Grayson School (currently Grayson Elementary) in the early 1900’s.
+Also located on Britt Street still stands the Fertilizer and Cotton Warehouse and Warehouse for the Railroad, built in the 1890's by Mr. W. V. Brownlee.
+Near the site of the passenger depot for the railroad, it is the last remaining building in a once vital business section of Grayson where citizens gathered for commerce, including the Grayson Cotton Gin across the intersection.
 The Depression shut the railroad down in 1932, but the location has remained the heart of Grayson to this day.

 The New Stop In Town